ChilloutCharles/BrainFlowsIntoVRChat/README.md

 3. Open the command prompt by typing searching cmd at the start menu
 4. Navigate to the project's path within the command prompt.
    - example: `cd "C:\Users\<YOUR USERNAME HERE>\Documents\GitHub\BrainFlowsIntoVRChat"`
-5. Execute this command to install needed depedencies: `pip install -r requirements.txt`
+5. Execute this command to install needed depedencies: `python -m pip install -r requirements.txt`
 6. Look up your device's name or board id: [Board IDs Page](https://brainflow.readthedocs.io/en/stable/UserAPI.html?highlight=MUSE_2016_BOARD#brainflow-board-shim)
 7. Turn on your headband
 8. Run the script `main.py` with your device id.
 The command for running with a [Muse 2 headband](https://choosemuse.com/muse-2/) would be: `python .\main.py --board-id muse_2_board`